thzandvl/microhack-sap-data/PredictIncomingCashflow.md

 <img src="images/aml/02-aml-studio.PNG" height= 400>

 ### DataStore Creation
-First you have to point the ML studio to the location of your data, which is the Synapse SQl Pool.
+First you have to point the ML studio to the location of your data, which is the Synapse SQL Pool.
 For this you have to create a `DataStore`
 <img src="images/aml/dsMenu.jpg" height=600>
 <img src="images/aml/synapseDS.jpg" height=600>